mvdwetering/ynca/README.md

 ### Ynca class

 The Ynca class is exposing the YNCA API as defined in the specification and allows to connect to devices supporting that API.
+It keeps a cache of last received values so reading is instant as it does not need to query the receiver.

 ### get_inputinfo_list _list helper function